b-g/tilehut/tutorial/README.md

 Click **Continue**.
 ![sdsfgv](readme-assets/openshift_easy_step_04_applicationFinish.png)

-Skip "Hard Way" and follow the tutorial at **["Check The Status"](#check-the-status)**
+**Done!** Hence you can "Expert Setup" and follow the tutorial at **["Check The Status"](#check-the-status)**

-#### Hard Setup:
+#### Expert Setup:
 ##### Step 1: Learn Git
 Openshift uses [Git](http://git-scm.com/).
 Git is a versioning control software that helps you to keep track of your files over time.
-You can see the changes you make, when, and why.
-With Git, you can do away with all the odd filenames you might concoct when trying to archive your work (e.g. "file_v4_final_reallyfinal.png") and retrieve old versions of your file if you want.

 [Github](https://try.github.io/) has a fun introduction into Git, and [this guy](http://betterexplained.com/articles/a-visual-guide-to-version-control/) did a nice writeup why you should use somekind version control (there are alternatives to git).
 So if you don't know anything about it.
-Now is the time.
+Now is the time to dive in.

 ##### Step 2: Create New Project
-**Log into [Openshift](https://www.openshift.com/)** or create an account and create a **new project**.
+**Log into [Openshift](https://www.openshift.com/)** or and create a **new project**.
 Select Application-type: **Node.js** and fill out the rest.

 ![move tiles](readme-assets/openshift_hard_step_01_openshiftApplication.png)

 ##### Step 3: Set Up Repository
-You can either way just push the TileHutJS repository onto Openshift or clone the repo and add the files you need.
+You can either way just push the Tilehut.js repository onto Openshift or clone the repo and add the files you need.
 Grab the ssh-key from your application site on Openshift.

      git clone ssh://somekey@projectname-youropenshiftdomain.rhcloud.com/~/git/projectname.git/